Sendbird raises $100M at a $1B+ valuation, says 150M+ users now interact using its chat and video APIs – TechCrunch

 Today, customers collectively channel some 150 million users through Sendbird’s APIs to chat with each other and large groups of users over text and video, a figure that has seen a lot of growth in particular in the last year, where people were spending so much more time in front of screens as their primary interface to communicate with the world.

-Sendbird already provides some services around that core functionality such as moderation and text search.
+Sendbird already provides some services around that core functionality, such as moderation and text search.
 John Kim, Sendbird’s CEO and founder, said that additional developments like moderation has seen a huge take-up, and services it plans to add into the mix include payments and logistics features, and that it is looking at adding in group audio conversations for customers to build their own Clubhouse clones.

 “We are getting enquiries,” said Kim.
 “We will be setting it up in a personalized way.
 Voice chat has certainly picked up due to Clubhouse.”

-The funding — oversubscribed, the company says — is being led by Steadfast Financial, with Softbank’s Vision Fund 2 also participating, along with previous backers ICONIQ Capital, Tiger Global Management, and Meritech Capital.
+The funding — oversubscribed, the company says — is being led by Steadfast Financial, with SoftBank’s Vision Fund 2 also participating, along with previous backers ICONIQ Capital, Tiger Global Management and Meritech Capital.
 It comes about two years after Sendbird closed its Series B at $102 million, and the startup appears to have nearly doubled its valuation since then: PitchBook estimates it was around $550 million in 2019.

 That growth, in a sense, is not a surprise, given not just the climate right now for virtual interaction, but the fact that Sendbird itself has tripled the number of customers using its tools since 2019.
-The company, co-headquartered in Seoul, Korea and San Mateo, has now raised around $221 million.
+The company, co-headquartered in Seoul, Korea and San Mateo, California, has now raised around $221 million.

 The market that Sendbird has been pecking away at since being founded in 2013 is a hefty one.